 Appealing to a Higher Power

-This action may mean that you will want to leave your job in the near future, however, since Dick's desire to retaliate may make you uncomfortable enough to want to leave.
+This action may mean that you will want to leave your job in the near future since Dick's desire to retaliate may make you uncomfortable enough to want to leave.

 Since Sheila most likely knows Dick better than she knows you, she may look for ulterior motives in your actions.
 Also, Dick's behavior is somewhat of a reflection on Sheila, so she may be somewhat defensive.
 Clearly, to go over your boss's head is to step into a minefield, yet you might navigate that minefield successfully if you are skillful and lucky.

-In all of this you must make sure you are correct in your complaint and are not, in fact, a whiny little shirker upset over punitive language you deserved, because if you are, your actions will only serve to expose your poor attitude and performance and likely result in your immediate termination.
+In all of this, you must make sure you are correct in your complaint and are not, in fact, a whiny little shirker upset over the punitive language you deserved because if you are, your actions will only serve to expose your poor attitude and performance and likely result in your immediate termination.

 If you work in a small company where Dick, your boss, is the undisputed king, and you enjoy the work, there is another avenue you could pursue.

 If every day Dick is bad-mouthing you in front of the customers, make sure you take extremely good care of the customers.
 Go the extra mile for the customer at every opportunity.
 Work with enthusiasm, learning everything you can about the business.
-In a very short time, the regular customers will realize that Dick is an idiot and that you are a find, and they will shun Dick and seek you out, because they know that you will take care of them.
-Continue to do so for as long as it takes for you to save up a six months' or a years' salary.
+In a very short time, the regular customers will realize that Dick is an idiot and that you are a find, and they will shun Dick and seek you out because they know that you will take care of them.
+Continue to do so for as long as it takes for you to save up six months' or a year's salary.
 Make whatever sacrifices you must—work an extra job if you have to—until you have accumulated this money.

-When most of Dick's customers are depending on you because you are simply the best, that money that you saved can serve as the equity you bring to the bank to get a small business loan.
+When most of Dick's customers depend on you because you are simply the best, that money that you saved can serve as the equity you bring to the bank to get a small business loan.